Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 To understand why, remember: the "G" in "AGI" means general.

-If we build systems that truly are generally intelligent, then they will know that in general our big universe is capable of systems that are far more optimal — and these systems are outside of our small "island" of human-accommodating systems.
+If we build systems that truly are generally intelligent, then they will know that in general our big universe is capable of systems that are far more optimal — that give them far more options — and these systems are outside of our small "island" of human-accommodating systems.

 This knowledge of the world gives AGIs a default trajectory — towards the "ocean" of optimal systems outside our "island".
 They will either be forced by our safety systems to ignore this knowledge — or not ignore it, and follow this trajectory to the "ocean" to find the most-optimal systems.

-However, they have more than just a trajectory.
-Competition adds an acceleration to this trajectory.
+However, competition adds an acceleration to this trajectory.
 They will be in a competitive landscape where they will be required to use these optimal systems, or be outcompeted.

 Within the larger "ocean" of physics, the most-optimal systems don't have extra steps to accommodate humans.